Develop5/PlaywrightDemo/README.md

 &nbsp;

+For accessibility:

+    Modules to test accessibility: axe-playwright and axe-html-reporter

+        Go to e2e and:
+        yarn add axe-playwright -D
+        yarn add axe-html-reporter -D

+    Axe analyzes the application and reports any issue related to accessibility and we need to find ways accessibility can be improved

+    yarn add exe-playwright -D

+    With accessibility.ts we inject the accessibility engine on the page we desire to analyze

 &nbsp;

 *I am here:*
-- [ ] Section 20: Mocking with Playwright
+- [ ] Section 21: Accessibility Automation Testing - Playwright + Axe Engine

-    Chapter 162.
-Building our a suite of automation tests that leverage mocking - part 2
+    Chapter 165.
+Integrating AXE engine into our automation framework - part 1

     &nbsp;